Interested in Duke NROTC? Contact our Recruiting Officer.

 - Apply for an NROTC scholarship (application opens after 1 June 2014).

 - Apply for admission to Duke University (and other universities on your NROTC application list).

-- Notify LT Carolyn Bloomfield of your interest in Duke NROTC and your application status.
+- Notify the Duke NROTC Recruiting Officer of your interest in Duke NROTC and your application status.